Martin521/AboutFsharp/ContributingToFSharpUsingVSCodeIonideDevContainers.md

  ## Feedback

- PLEASE send feedback (via issues or on FSF Slack) if you find mistakes or missing items, or have other remarks, or questions.
+ PLEASE send feedback (via issues or on FSF Slack) if you find mistakes or missing items in this document, or have other remarks, or questions.